ReachFive/identity-android-sdk/README.md

 repositories {
     jcenter()

-    // Temporary repository, in the future it will be stored into jcenter maven {
+    // Developpement repository, in the future it will be stored into jcenter maven {
         url  "https://dl.bintray.com/reachfive/identity-sdk"
     }